WELCOME TO NOURISHED – A FOOD BLOG FOR HEALTHY RECIPES THAT ARE ALWAYS DELICIOUS!

 When I’m not in the kitchen creating recipes or talking to people about all things nutrition, you’ll probably find the hubs and I outside and being active (when we are not watching Netflix or off finding our new favourite restaurant, of course!) – our weekends are filled with bike rides, rounds of golf, walks around the local farmer’s market, lots of curling and occasional yoga class.

 My background is in the geological sciences.
 That’s right – I studied rocks for about 7 years!
 I have a Bachelor of Science degree in Earth Sciences from Carleton University in Ottawa and pursued a Master’s in Geological Sciences from the University of Manitoba in Winnipeg.
 It was in Winnipeg where I realized my passion for food and nutrition and had a change of heart about my career as a geologist.
 I started a healthy food blog, enrolled in the Dietetics program at the U of M before having to relocate to Kitchen-Waterloo for Joshua’s job.
-Now, I am currently studying to become a Registered Holistic Nutritionist through the distance education program with the Canadian School of Natural Nutrition and am loving every minute of learning about nutrition the holistic and natural way!
-I am set to graduate in November 2017 and am looking forward to working with clients to achieve their health and nutrition goals starting January 2018.
+Now, I just finished my studies to become a Registered Holistic Nutritionist through the distance education program with the Canadian School of Natural Nutrition and loved every minute of learning about nutrition the holistic and natural way!
+I graduated in December 2017 with honours and am looking forward to working one-on-one with clients to achieve their health and nutrition goals starting February 2018.

 WANT TO SAY HI?
 WANT TO CHAT?
 WANT TO SHARE YOUR QUESTIONS, SUGGESTIONS OR COMMENTS?
 WANT TO WORK WITH ME?
 SEND ME AN EMAIL!
 REBECCA [AT] NOURISHEDTHEBLOG [DOT] COM!